-Proposal endorsed by the GlueX collaboration.
+Proposal internally reviewed and endorsed by the GlueX collaboration.

-PAC 47 encouraged LOI to be developed into a full proposal.1
+PAC 47 encouraged LOI to be developed into a full proposal.

 Theory Report for PAC 48 concludes that "This an important measurement with impact on nuclear and particle physics"

 TAC for PAC 48 reports that while the experiment requires new equipment "no real showstopper has been identified"